 Risks from suppliers and service providers

 Other businesses that your company has regular dealings with can defraud you if you’re not careful.
 Common activities include overcharging and not delivering the goods or services that were promised.
+Again, Christmas is a busy time, so keep focused and don’t let your guard down too much, especially if you spot something that doesn’t seem right.

 Risks to business assets

-In order to understand which areas of your individual business are most at risk from fraud, it’s essential to know what your assets are.
+In order to understand which areas of your individual business are most at risk from Christmas fraud, it’s essential to know what your assets are.
 Tangible assets include your buildings, equipment and cash in the bank, but you should also be mindful (perhaps even more so) of intangible assets such as any customer data you hold, your business’s brand and identity and even the ideas that you have for future development.

-Different types of fraud
+Common types of Christmas fraud

-Business identity fraud
+1. Business identity fraud

 Fundamentally, business identity fraud (or business identity theft) is where a fraudster impersonates a business, not any single employee or director of the business.
 This type of fraud involves stealing or misusing a business’s credentials, such as login details or bank account information.